Skip to main content

 Time: 20-25 minutes

-What is Position Mapping?
+What is position mapping?

 Position mapping treats a group of LEDs as a canvas.
 Instead of controlling fixtures individually, you render effects to a 2D (or 3D) space, and each pixel receives its color based on position.

-Step 1: Create a Position Map
+Step 1: Create a position map

 2. Click + to create a new position map